A landlord does not have to inform tenants if the property is sold.

 - If the property sold is one condo unit, one semi-detached dwelling, or one detached dwelling.

 The new owner must request, in writing, that the landlord give current tenants a notice to terminate the tenancy.
 This notice must follow the rules outlined in the Residential Tenancies Act.
-For example, if the tenant has a monthly periodic tenancy, the landlord must give three months’ notice and it must be given on or before the first day of the three month period.
+For example, the landlord must give three months’ notice for a monthly periodic tenancy.
 For more information, see the Notices section of this website.

 For more information about tenant and landlord rights when the rental property is put up for sale, go to the What You Need to Know if the Place You are Renting is Sold booklet.